ilkinisler/LM-Hallucinations/README.md

 Differentiating between true and synthetic data, especially in large-scale corpora, is challenging.
 Language models often blend accurate facts with hallucinations, making detection harder.
 - **Evaluation Benchmarks**:
-Current benchmarks focus on synthetic tasks but fail to generalize to real-world use cases or specialized domains like healthcare or law.
+Current benchmarks focus on synthetic tasks but fail to generalize to real-world use cases or specialized domains.
-- **Scalability and Real-Time Analysis**:
-Scaling hallucination detection methods to handle the output of state-of-the-art models in real time is computationally intensive.
 - **Lack of Grounded Data**:
 Models trained on noisy or biased data inherit these flaws, exacerbating hallucination problems.
 - **Ethical and Legal Concerns**: